Isabelle-Dev/graphql/Docs/filters.md

 Each query table has filter options based on database rows.
 This document will list all the different filter options for each table used in the graphql server.

+The following filters must be paired with an integer number:

+- `kitcost`
+- `buy`
+- `sell`
+- `uses`
+- `month`

+Everything else uses regular character strings.

+`tag`, `theme`, and `name` (with the glob parameter set to true) will apply glob filters.
+All other parameters must have values matching an existing value in the database.

+For example, setting color to `avocado green` will result in the server responding `entries not found` since there are no `avocado green` color codes in the database.

 ## Contents

 - [Item](#item)